Term of the Moment

 Definition: floating point

-Floating point operations can be implemented in software or in a floating point unit (FPU), which may be a separate "math coprocessor" chip or a circuit in the CPU.
-See math coprocessor, binary numbers and NaN.
+Although floating point calculations can be implemented in software, most floating point processing is performed in a floating point unit (FPU) in the computer, which may be a circuit or a separate "math coprocessor" chip.
+See math coprocessor, binary numbers, Bfloat16 and NaN.

 FLOATING POINT EXAMPLES